the-alchemist-gh/phase-3-sql-aggregate-functions-readme/README.md

 ## Setting up the Database

 Some cats are very famous, and accordingly very wealthy.
-Our pet's database will have a cats table in which each cat has a name, age, breed and net worth.
+Our pets database will have a cats table in which each cat has a name, age, breed and net worth.

 **Creating the Database:**